 The protein defined above can now be extended as explained previously by adding binding sites for ATP and ADP together with the respective on- and off-reactions (and the respective pool variables etc).
-To distinguish between the two versions, the expanded form will be called MMEnzyme2 (both as class and as label for the setup).
-Then one can compare the two forms or even use them in the same simulation describing two different proteins.
+To distinguish between the two version, the expanded form can be called MMEnzyme2 (both as class and as label for the setup).
+Then one can compare the two forms or even use them in the same simulation for two different protein types.
 One question could for example be under which conditions the ATP supply can be neglected to simplify the setup.

-When in the real enzyme the ATP binding may only occur after the substrate has bound, then the corresponding test in the ATP binding reaction would be
+When in the real enzyme the ATP binding may only occur after the substrate has bound, then the corresponding test in the ATP binding reaction would be if(!bs_ATP && bs_S) { ...bind ATP... }

-'''

-if(!bs_ATP && bs_S) { ...bind ATP... }

-'''